syncronicc/syncronicc/README.md

-# About
+# Hello! 🔥
-Roblox developer with experience building game systems.
+I am a Roblox Engineer with experience building game systems.
 Contributor to games with 100M+ combined visits.

 I care about writing clean, typed code that's easy to work with and hard to break.